sotopia-lab/awesome-social-agents/docs/helper.md

 ### interactions/text

-[May, 2024] [" It's the only thing I can trust": Envisioning Large Language Model Use by Autistic Workers for Communication Assistance](https://arxiv.org/pdf/2403.03297.pdf), JiWoong Jang et al., arXiv preprint arXiv:2403.03297
+[May, 2024] [" It's the only thing I can trust": Envisioning Large Language Model Use by Autistic Workers for Communication Assistance](https://arxiv.org/pdf/2403.03297.pdf), JiWoong Jang et al., Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems

 [March, 2024] [AI Comes Out of the Closet: Using AI-Generated Virtual Characters to Help Individuals Practice LGBTQIA+ Advocacy](https://dl.acm.org/doi/pdf/10.1145/3640543.3645213), Daniel Pillis et al., Proceedings of the 29th International Conference on Intelligent User Interfaces